Wind010/gpg_encrypt_and_sign_windows/README.md

 Expected use on Windows OS.

 * Generates a GPG/PGP public/private key pair.
-* Encrypts and Signs a directory
+* Encrypts and Signs all files in specified directory
+* Exports the public key to specified directory with specified filename.

 ## Requirements
 Requires https://gpg4win.org/download.html

 ## Usage

-Will prompt for password if no existing matching secret/private key with email/name exists.
+Will prompt for password if no existing matching secret/private key with email/name exists to create a new key pair.

 ```powershell
 .\gpg_encrypt_and_sign.ps1